ethancoyle7/2143-OOP-Coyle/Assignments/A07/README.md

 ## Possible Classes

-###### Player
+## Player
 ![text if link is broke](playerclass.png)

-Has a Shape
+-Has a Shape

-Has a Size
+-Has a Size

-Has a Color
+-Has a Color

-Has a Speed
+-Has a Speed

-Has a Location (could change)
+-Has a Location (could change)

-Can move in any direction using keys
+-Can move in any direction using keys

-Has a score
+-Has a score

-Can collide with other "objects"
+-Can collide with other "objects"

 ##### Debris
 ![text if link is broke](debris.png)

-Has a Shape
+-Has a Shape

-Has a Size
+-Has a Size

-Has a Color
+-Has a Color

-Has a Speed
+-Has a Speed

-Has a Location (could change)
+-Has a Location (could change)

-Can move in any direction
+-Can move in any direction

-Can collide with other "objects"
+-Can collide with other "objects"

 ### Scoring